Folklore: Definition of "folk"

-This folklore can include jokes, sayings, and expected behavior in multiple variants, always transmitted in an informal manner.
+This folklore can include jokes, sayings, and expected behavior in multiple variants, always transmitted informally.
 For the most part, it will be learned by observation, imitation, repetition, or correction by other group members.
 This informal knowledge is used to confirm and reinforce the identity of the group.
 It can be used both internally within the group to express their common identity, for example in an initiation ceremony for new members.
 It can also be used externally to differentiate the group from outsiders, like a folk dance demonstration at a community festival.
 Significant to folklorists here is that there are two opposing but equally valid ways to use this in the study of a group: you can start with an identified group in order to explore its folklore, or you can identify folklore items and use them to identify the social group.

 Beginning in the 1960s, a further expansion of the concept of folk began to unfold through the study of folklore.
 Individual researchers identified folk groups that had previously been overlooked and ignored.
 One notable example of this is found in an issue of the Journal of American Folklore, published in 1975, which is dedicated exclusively to articles on women's folklore, with approaches that had not come from a man's perspective.
 (Note: Contributors of this issue were, among others, Claire Farrer, Joan N. Radner, Susan Lanser, Elaine Lawless, and Jeannie B. Thomas.)
 Other groups that were highlighted as part of this broadened understanding of the folk group were non-traditional families, occupational groups, and families that pursued the production of folk items over multiple generations.